Georgia Online Sports Betting

 Georgia has been close to legalizing sports betting in the past.
 There are several high-profile state legislators who have introduced bills over the past few legislative sessions designed to legalize and regulate casino gaming, horse racing, and sports betting.
 However, due to the conservative make-up of the state and the opposition of many to gambling of any kind, the bills have stalled and progress has halted.

-This year, it appears things may be different.
-The recent passing of a senate resolution to legalize sports gambling signals a change in lawmaker’s attitudes.
-SB 386 was co-sponsored by several key legislators, who point out that tax revenue generated from sports betting would go towards improving schools.
+In 2024, it appeared things might change.
+Several legislators co-sponsored SB 386, a bill to make the legalization process faster.
 SB 386 wouldn’t require a constitutional amendment to legalize sports wagering in the state.
 Instead, the bill would put sports betting under the classification of a lottery game.

-Another positive sign for those hoping to legally bet in Georgia is the introduction of a proposed constitutional amendment, SR538.
+Another positive sign was the introduction of a proposed constitutional amendment, SR538.
 Under this amendment, five casino licenses would be awarded.
 Tax revenues from those casinos would benefit various categories of Georgia residents and businesses, with a percentage of revenue going to the following causes:

 While SR538 would bring casino revenue to the state, it makes no real mention of allowing sportsbooks in Georgia.